richardbiely/gaia-ecs/README.md

 - [ICX](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#dpcpp-cpp) 2021.1.2 or later<br/>

 ## Dependencies
 [CMake](https://cmake.org) 3.12 or later is required to prepare the build.
 Other tools are officially not supported at the moment.
+However, nothing stops you from placing [gaia.h](#single-header) into your project.

 Unit testing is handled via [Catch2](https://github.com/catchorg/Catch2/).
 It can be controlled via -DGAIA_BUILD_UNITTEST=ON/OFF when configuring the project (OFF by default).